We all know that time is often a precious resource. So much to do, so little time!

 2. Establish an emergency fund

 Fingers crossed that you never lose your job or experience a financial hardship.
 To help prepare for those “just in case” moments, open a designated savings account and set up a monthly automatic deposit, socking away funds until you have enough to cover six to nine months’ worth of essential living expenses (mortgage, utilities, transportation).
 If you’re an Ally Bank customer, consider using an Online Savings account and enjoy watching your emergency fund grow with interest compounded daily!

 3. Build your investment portfolio

 Investing in the stock market can be risky, but can also offer great rewards.
 With a managed portfolio, you simply answer a few questions online about your risk tolerance and goals, and leave the investing to the professionals.

 4. Charge smarter

 With so many different credit cards out there, you should have a piece of plastic that rewards you for making purchases with it.
 Think about what type of perks you’d most like to receive — travel rewards, cash back — and apply for a card that will offer you the most bang for the bucks you charge on it.
-If you’re looking for cash back rewards on your everyday purchases like gas and groceries, check out the Ally CashBack Credit Card.

 5. Look at your account balances